Amtrak train directed to the wrong track in deadly collision

-An Amtrak train traveling from New York to Miami collided with a CSX freight train early Sunday in Lexington County, South Carolina, killing two Amtrak personnel and injuring more than 100 other people, according to authorities.
+An Amtrak train traveling from New York to Miami collided with a CSX freight train early Sunday in South Carolina, killing two Amtrak personnel and injuring more than 100 others, authorities said.

-The crash overnight Sunday caused the lead engine and some passenger cars to derail, Amtrak said in a statement.
-There were 139 passengers and eight crew members aboard the Amtrak train when it collided with the freight at around 2:35 a.m.
-Sunday morning near Cayce, South Carolina, officials said.
+The crash overnight caused the lead engine and some passenger cars to derail, Amtrak said in a statement.
+There were 136 passengers and nine crew members aboard the Amtrak train when it collided with the freight at around 2:35 a.m. near Cayce in Lexington County, officials said.

-Hospitals treated 116 people in total, with injuries ranging from very minor to more serious, South Carolina Gov. Henry McMaster said during a news conference Sunday morning.
+Hospitals treated 116 people in total, with injuries ranging from very minor to more serious, South Carolina Gov. Henry McMaster said during a news conference.

 The engineer of the Amtrak train, Michael Kempf, 54, of Savannah, Georgia, and the conductor, Michael Cella, 36, of Orange Park, Florida, were killed, Lexington County Coroner Margaret Fisher said.